fiskaltrust/middleware-launcher-android/README.md

 However, there are some limitations:
 - The Android launcher cannot dynamically download packages, like we would do it on Windows/Linux, since this is not allowed due to Google's Play Store guidelines.
 Hence, the SCU and Queue packages are hardwired to the library which must be updated to get new versions.
 - We currently only support the _SQLite queue_ (which is sufficient for the use cases we heard of until now), and two SCUs: _fiskaly_ and _Swissbit_.
 The latter can be plugged into the device as an SD card. _If a cashbox is used that includes other Queues or SCUs, an exception is thrown_.

+## License
+The fiskaltrust Middleware is released under the [EUPL 1.2](./LICENSE).

+As a Compliance-as-a-Service provider, the security and authenticity of the products installed on our users' endpoints is essential to us.
+To ensure that only peer-reviewed binaries are distributed by maintainers, fiskaltrust explicitly reserves the sole right to use the brand name "fiskaltrust Middleware" (and the brand names of related products and services) for the software provided here as open source - regardless of the spelling or abbreviation, as long as conclusions can be drawn about the original product name.

+The fiskaltrust Middleware (and related products and services) as contained in these repositories may therefore only be used in the form of binaries signed by fiskaltrust.